J. T. Dunn: Professional wrestling career

-Beyond Wrestling (2011–present)
+Debut and Beyond (2009–present)

-Dunn debuted for Beyond Wrestling in June 2011, defeating Stan Stylez in his first match with the promotion.
-He then won a newcomers 10 Person Gauntlet, defeating Joey Janela in the finals.
-The following day, he lost to Aaron Epic in a fatal four-way match, also featuring Dan Barry and Jarek 1-20.
-On July 23 at About Time, Dunn lost to Leon St. Giovanni.
-Dunn would go on to become a Star in Beyond, competing with the promotion on a regular basis throughout 2013 through 2017.
-In November, Dunn and Starr took part in Beyond's Tournament for Tomorrow as The Juicy Product, defeating The Osirian Portal (Amasis and Ophidian) in the first round, but losing to Team Tremendous (Dan Barry and Bill Carr) in the semi-finals.
-After The Juicy Product split in late 2014, in March 2015, Dunn began teaming with Chris Hero as the popular Death by Elbow tag team.
-In their first match together, Hero and Dunn defeated Dunn's former partner David Starr and Eddie Kingston.
+Davis adopted the ring name J. T. Dunn as a tribute to his late mother, whose maiden name was Dunn.
+After training under Dave Cole and Chris Hero, he debuted on the independent circuit in December 2009 and began working for Beyond Wrestling in June 2011, defeating Stan Stylez in his first match with the promotion.
+He then won a newcomer's 10-Person Gauntlet, defeating Joey Janela in the finals.
+The following day, he lost to Aaron Epic in a fatal four-way match, also featuring Dan Barry and Jarek 1:20.
+On July 23 at About Time, he lost to Leon St. Giovanni.

+In November 2013, Dunn and David Starr took part in Beyond's Tournament for Tomorrow as The Juicy Product, defeating The Osirian Portal (Amasis and Ophidian) in the first round but losing to Team Tremendous (Dan Barry and Bill Carr) in the semi-finals.
+After The Juicy Product split in late 2014, Dunn began teaming with Hero in March 2015 as the tag team Death by Elbow.
+In their first match together, they defeated Starr and Eddie Kingston.
 At Beyond Scorned on April 25, Dunn defeated Starr in a singles match.
 On May 31 at The Real Thing, Death by Elbow defeated Team Tremendous, and defeated Da Hoodz (Davey Cash and Kris Pyro) in June.
 The following month at Beyond Americanrana, they defeated The Young Bucks.
 On December 27, Dunn once again lost to Hero in singles action.

-On January 31, 2016, Dunn defeated Joey Janela in a steel cage match, but lost to Janela in a dog collar match on February 28.
-On December 29, Dunn and Hero lost to The American Destroyers (Donovan Dijak and Mikey Webb) in what would go on to become their last match together as Hero would re-sign with WWE in January 2017.
+On January 31, 2016, Dunn defeated Janela in a steel cage match, but lost to Janela in a dog collar match on February 28.
+On December 29, Dunn and Hero lost to The American Destroyers (Donovan Dijak and Mikey Webb) in their last match together.

-Total Nonstop Action Wrestling (2016)
+TNA (2016)

-Dunn made a one-off appearance for Total Nonstop Action Wrestling (TNA) in July 2016, losing to Braxton Sutter.
+Dunn made a one-off appearance for TNA in July 2016, losing to Braxton Sutter.